Zarebin/nextgen-js-5/projects/01-pair-matching/Mahya-Behboudi/README.md

  - the dimension of the game is served from nginx and prepared by express node js
  - two dockerfiles are prepared **the source** and **express server**
  - two container build in docker-compose
- - you can paly the game with commad in ypu terminal below :)
+ - you can UP the docker-compose with the commad in your terminal below :)

 `docker-compose up -d`

- - insert:
+ -  then insert:

 ```localhost:808```